jedrzejkubica/GBA-centrality/README.md

 ### Step 4.
 Prepare a list of causal genes

-Create a TSV file `causalGenes.tsv` (without a header) with 2 columns: gene_name, pathologyID.
+Create a TSV file `causalGenes.tsv` (without a header) with 2 columns: gene name, pathology

-## Example usage of _GBA centrality_
+## How to run _GBA centrality_

-As input, GBA centrality takes an interactome SIF file, a Uniprot file, as well as a list of known causal genes for the phenotype of interest.
+As input, GBA centrality takes an interactome SIF file, a Uniprot file and a TSV file with known causal genes for the phenotype of interest.

 Example usage for an infetility phenotype MMAF and parameters alpha=0.5, d_max=10